react-voodoo/react-voodoo/readme.md

 		}
 	},
 	{
 		from    : 40,
-		duration : 20,
+		duration: 20,

 		// triggered when axis has scrolled in the Event period
-		// delta : a float value between [-1,1] is the update inside the Event period entering:(delta)=>false,
+		// delta : a float value between [-1,1] is the update inside the Event period
+		entering: ( delta ) => false,

 		// triggered when axis has scrolled in the Event period
 		// newPos, precPos : float values between [0,1] position inside the Event period
-		// delta :a float value between  [-1,1] is the update inside the Event period moving:(newPos, precPos, delta)=>false,
+		// delta : a float value between  [-1,1] is the update inside the Event period
+		moving: ( newPos, precPos, delta ) => false,

 		// triggered when axis has scrolled out the Event period
-		// delta :a float value between  [-1,1] is the update inside the Event period leaving:(delta)=>false
+		// delta : a float value between  [-1,1] is the update inside the Event period
+		leaving: ( delta ) => false
 	}
 ];